Mid-Market SaaS: From Constant Pipeline Firefighting to 99%+ Uptime

 What We Found

 Fragile, undocumented transformation logic.
 Business rules were buried in Python scripts that only their original authors understood.
+This is one of the most dangerous dbt implementation mistakes — or in this case, the pre-dbt equivalent.
 When those authors left the company, the logic became a black box.
 One script that calculated churn had been silently broken for two months — nobody noticed because the numbers “looked reasonable.”

 No data quality gates.
 There were zero automated tests.
 A source system could change a column name, drop a table, or start sending nulls, and the team wouldn’t know until a downstream dashboard broke — sometimes days later.